kamilkenny/EDA/README.md

 DURNING CENTRE COMPLEX, EDGE HILL UNIVERSITY 39.02 kWp PHOTOVOLTAIC SYSTEM HISTORICAL GENERATION OUTPUT (33.84 kWp rooftop array featuring 144 × 235 W Yingli Solar modules mounted at a 10° pitch, and a 5.18 kWp facade-mounted array, consisting of 28 × 185 W Solarcentury modules installed vertically).

-# The Developed Energy Forecasting System deployed at: https://kamil-deployment-of-edgehill-durning.onrender.com/
+# The Data Analytics and Developed Energy Forecasting System deployed at: https://kamil-deployment-of-edgehill-durning.onrender.com/

 TOPIC - **An Improved Photovoltaic Power Output Forecasting Using a Hybrid Model of Bi-LSTM and Informer with Autoregressive Features Optimization.**